Courses offered entirely online

 Course list for 2017-2018

 Below is the list of courses offered entirely online for undergraduate and graduate students.
 The list includes courses taught in both English and French in the following faculties: Arts, Engineering, Health Sciences, Science, Social Sciences, Telfer School of Management as well as the Faculty of Law, Civil Law Section.
-Next to each course, there is an indication whether it is offered in spring-summer 2017, fall 2017, winter 2018, or in multiple terms.
+Next to each course, there is an indication whether it is offered in fall 2017, winter 2018, or in multiple terms.

 Please note that this list is subject to change without notice.
 Access to some of these courses might be limited.

 - CIN 3598 Cinémas canadien et québécois II : documentaire - Fall

 - CMN 1160 Introduction to Media Studies - Winter